Showing posts with label ship. Show all posts

 Thursday, Feb 8, Progresso

-All-inclusive Shore Excursion at 9 AM to Mi Casa Es Su Casa Private Beach your way.
+All-inclusive Shore Excursions are at 9 A.M. and will take you to Mi Casa Es Su Casa Private Beach your way.

-Lunch avocado dip, chips, Pina cola, and coke.
-Watched our host make an avocado dip using Mangos, and tomatoes.
+Lunch was an avocado dip, chips, a pina colada, and coke.
+We watched our host make the dip using Mangoes and tomatoes.
 Cilantro, salt, pepper and avocados.

-Dinner Stuffed mushrooms, Fried Mississippi Catfish(cornmeal-crusted) spinach, mac & cheese and tartar sauce, and a banana split.
+Dinner: Stuffed mushrooms, Fried Mississippi Catfish(cornmeal-crusted), spinach, mac & cheese, tartar sauce, and a banana split.

-Excursion to a Private beach with around 40 people took the bus with 2 children.
+Excursions to a private beach with around 40 people took the bus with 2 children.
 A nine-year-old named Sabrina.
-Our host cooked us lunch Mexican Avocado dip, chicken tacos, etc. We had a bartender who mixed drinks.
-I ordered a Pina cola, and my hubby a margarita both virgins.
+Our host cooked us lunch: Mexican Avocado dip, chicken tacos, etc. We had a bartender who mixed drinks.
+I ordered a Pina cola and my Hubby a margarita, both virgins.

-I walked along the beach the water was cold.
-Monday a storm had come through with 50 MPH winds so the water was a little choppy and dirty.
+I walked along the beach, and the water was cold.
+Monday, a storm had come through with 50 MPH winds, so the water was a little choppy and dirty.
 Not many people went into the water.
-Most everyone sat in beach chairs and some under umbrellas.
-Lunch was served around 10:30 AM.
+Most everyone sat in beach chairs, and some under umbrellas.
+Lunch was served around 10:30 A.M.

 She was nowhere to be found.
 Everyone joined in the search for Sabrina up and down the beach, inside the house.
 Going from one neighbor's house to another.
 A neighbor called the police.
 Five showed up at the beach.
-A detective went along the beach circling Sabrina's footprints.
-Neighbors called their friends and several said they saw a small girl walking up the beach crying.
+A detective went along the coast, circling Sabrina's footprints.
+Neighbors called their friends, and several said they saw a small girl walking up the beach crying.

 She had walked about 1 1/2 to 2 miles up the beach to the nearby hotel.
-When they found her she said "I thought my family had left me so I was walking back to the ship.
-You could see the ship from the beach.
+When they found her, she said, "I thought my family had left me, so I walked back to the ship.
+You could see the boat from the beach.

 They took her to the hospital to be checked out for dehydration.

-The family was brought back to the beach house where everyone enjoyed the rest of the day eating and drinking.
+The family was returned to the beach house, where everyone enjoyed eating and drinking the rest of the day.

-We were back on the ship by 3:30 PM.
-The ship's time to leave was 3:30-4 PM but we didn't leave until almost 5 PM because a bus full of people was running late getting back from an excursion.
+We were back on the ship by 3:30 P.M.
+The ship's departure time was 3:30–4 P.M., but we didn't leave until almost 5 P.M. because a bus full of people was running late getting back from an excursion.

-The bus drove straight up to the ship, letting people off right at the boarding area.
+The bus drove straight to the ship, letting people off at the boarding area.
 This was a very eventful day.

 Welcome to Yucatan